sweeneys/personal-website/_posts/2016-02-17-working-harder.markdown

 which can be in-programme modules to *deepen your learning* or modules from outside your programme to *broaden your horizons*.

-Taking myself as an example of an-ever-looking-to-broaden-my-horizons-type I've done my elective subjects in subjects like macroeconomics, banking, robotics management studies and french all of which have given me valuable insights and new perspectives into different fields that were of interest to me.
+Taking myself as an example of an-ever-looking-to-broaden-my-horizons-type I've done my electives in subjects like macroeconomics, banking, robotics management studies and french all of which have given me valuable insights and new perspectives into different fields that were of interest to me.
 The fallacy is that I've actually consistently got worse grades in my elective